Have questions? Mail aitxchallenge@gmail.com !

 Why are we focusing on just rare genetic diseases?

-Our challenge focuses on rare genetic diseases because they represent a uniquely underserved area in therapeutic development.
-Fewer than 5% of known monogenic disorders have targeted treatments, largely due to limited commercial incentives for pharmaceutical companies to invest in therapies for small, heterogeneous patient populations.
-Unlike common genetic disorders, such as cancer where recurrent hotspot mutations can be targeted across many patients, rare diseases often involve private or ultra-rare variants unique to individuals or families.
+1. Rare genetic diseases represent a uniquely underserved area in therapeutic development.
+Fewer than 5% of known monogenic disorders have targeted treatments.
+Unlike relatively common genetic disorders (e.g., cancers with recurrent “hotspot” mutations across patients), rare diseases often involve private or ultra-rare variants unique to individuals or families.
 This means that therapeutic strategies must account for variant-specific impacts.

 Question Scope